Doug Collins, former Georgia GOP congressman, won't run in upcoming elections

 CLICK HERE TO GET THE FOX NEWS APP

-While he was more likely to have run for Senate, he was also considering a gubernatorial challenge against GOP Gov. Brian Kemp, who continues to face the rath of Trump for not helping the then-president try to overturn now-President Biden's victory in Georgia in November's election.
+While he was more likely to have run for Senate, he was also considering a gubernatorial challenge against GOP Gov. Brian Kemp, who continues to face the wrath of Trump for not helping the then-president try to overturn now-President Biden's victory in Georgia in November's election.
 Kemp is now high atop Trump’s list of Republican enemies and the former president has vowed to return to Georgia to campaign against Kemp.

 Vernon Jones, who as a Democratic state lawmaker last year was another leading Black supporter of Trump in Georgia, became a Republican at the beginning of this year and earlier this month launched a primary challenge against Kemp.